ibm-cloud-docs/Registry/registry_images_.md

 ## Deleting a private repository and any associated images
 {: #registry_repo_remove}

-You can delete private repositories that are no longer required, and any associated images, by using the graphical user interface (GUI).
+You can delete private repositories that are no longer required, and any associated images, by using the {{site.data.keyword.cloud_notm}} console.
 {: shortdesc}

 When you delete a repository, all images in that repository are deleted.
 This action can't be undone.